 Kalispell is a medium-sized city located in the state of Montana.
 With a population of 22,052 people and ten constituent neighborhoods, Kalispell is the seventh largest community in Montana.

-Kalispell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kalispell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kalispell is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kalispell who work in office and administrative support (20.12%), sales jobs (13.07%), and management occupations (9.33%).

 Also of interest is that Kalispell has more people living here who work in computers and math than 95% of the places in the US.